suryakand/vscode-extension-publisher/README.md

 ## License
 Copyright (c) 2025.
 All rights reserved.
 This source code is licensed under the MIT License - see [LICENSE](LICENSE.md) for details.

+**Disclaimer:**
+- It is user's responsibility to review and use this software own their own risk
+- Author of this software is not responsible for any loss or issue that may arise beause of this software